 Mac OS X is fine for development activities.
 Windows and Mac OS X are not appropriate for production deployments unless there is a major reason why you must use them in lieu of Linux.

 Ubuntu is a Linux distribution packaged by the Canonical Ltd company.
 Ubuntu uses the Debian distribution as a base for packages, including the aptitude package manager.
-For desktop versions of Ubuntu, GNOME (until the 11.04 release, then again in 18.04) or Unity (11.10 through current) is bundled with the distribution to provide a user interface.
+For desktop versions of Ubuntu, GNOME (until the 11.04 release, then again in 18.04) or Unity (11.10 until 17.10) is bundled with the distribution to provide a user interface.

 Ubuntu Long Term Support (LTS) releases are the recommended versions to use for deployments.
 LTS versions receive five years of post-release updates from Canonical.
 Every two years, Canonical creates a new LTS release, which allows for an easy upgrade path as well as flexibility in skipping every other LTS release if necessary.
-As of April 2016, 16.04 Xenial Xerus is the latest Ubuntu LTS release.
-Xenial Xerus includes Python 3.5 as its default Python version, which is a major update compared with 2.7 in Ubuntu 14.04 LTS and a solid improvement over Python 3.5 included in Ubuntu 16.04 LTS.
+As of May 2018, 18.04 Bionic Beaver is the latest Ubuntu LTS release.
+Xenial Xerus includes Python 3.6 as its default Python version, which is a major update compared with 2.7 in Ubuntu 14.04 LTS and a solid improvement over Python 3.5 included in Ubuntu 16.04 LTS.

 Red Hat Enterprise Linux (RHEL) and Community ENTerprise Operating System (CentOS) are the same distribution.
 The primary difference between the two is that CentOS is an open source, liberally licensed free derivative of RHEL.